MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 The long description must provide a narrative information that highlights about your app's basic functions, key features, benefits for the users, and specific user guidance.

-A well-written long description should contain information on the below pointers and questions for the benefit of the users who want to install and use your app.
+A well-written long description must contain information on the below pointers for the benefit of the users who want to install and use your app.

 * Define about your product and the industries it’s aligned with.
 * Specify the target audience and customer segments.
 * Denote the unique values of your app in Microsoft Teams.
-* Highlight the resolutions that your app provides on customer problems. - Highlight how your apps helps customers with their work.
-* Highlight how your app helps to resolve the customers problems and help with their everyday work.
+* Highlight how your app helps to resolve the customers problems and with their everyday work.
-* Mention the key benefits of your app, add up to three benefits.
 * Clearly list the key benefits that your app provides the customers.
 We recommend that you add up to three benefits.
-* Brief about the main features of your app.
-If there are specific requirements to use your app, mention them clearly in the description for the benefit of users and admins looking to use your app.
+* Brief about the primary features of your app.
+* If there are specific requirements to use your app, mention them clearly in the description for the benefit of users and admins looking to use your app.

-While this description can be as long as 4,000 characters, most users only read between 300-500 words.

 Your Partner Center account allows you to add a long description of 4000 characters, however for readability it's recommended to have a concise description of up to 1000 characters.